benfrick/docs-portfolio/src/doc/commerce/checkout/use-fulfillment-offerings.md

 ### Step 2: Call Fulfillment Offerings

-Based on supported types you got in the API response from Fulfillment Types, call Fulfillment Offerings for only those types.
+Based on the supported types returned in the API response from Fulfillment Types, call Fulfillment Offerings for only those types.
 Use the `offeringTypes` array in the request body to restrict the returned offerings to only the supported types:

 ```
 "offeringTypes": [